-Calapan Water has implemented the 2nd Phase of its Expansion Program for Calapan City Water Supply System.
-The purpose of the plan is to bolster water pressure, improve water quality, and to increase production so as to accommodate more subscribers.
+Calapan Water has completed the 75% of its 2nd Phase Expansion Program for Calapan City Water Supply System.
+The objective of the plan is to bolster water pressure, improve water quality, and to increase production so as to accommodate more subscribers.
 This will ensure 24-hour service to the serviced areas and enough water pressure after its completion.
 Further, it will expand the water supply system coverage that could service areas with no access to potable water.

-On 02 July 2014, Development Bank of the Philippines (DBP) approved a One Hundred Eighteen Million Two Hundred Fifty Thousand Pesos (₱118,250,000) term loan to CWWC to finance the Phase 2 Expansion Program of the existing water distribution system.
-Calapan Water received Twenty-three Million One Hundred Sixty-Four Thousand Three Hundred Pesos (₱23,164,300) on 18 November 2014 as its initial drawdown on its available loan facility for the above mentioned plan.
-On 22 December 2014, Calapan Water has drawn another Sixty-Nine Million One Hundred Thirty-Four Thousand (₱69,134,000).
-As of 31 December 2014, Ninety-Two Million Two Hundred Ninety-Eight Thousand Three Hundred Pesos (₱92,298,300) has been drawn.
+On July 2, 2014, Development Bank of the Philippines (DBP) approved a One Hundred Eighteen Million Two Hundred Fifty Thousand Pesos (₱118,250,000) term Ioan to CWWC to finance the Phase 2 Expansion Program of the existing water distribution system.
+As of 31 December 2015, Ninety-Two Million Two Hundred Ninety-Eight Thousand Three Hundred Pesos (₱92,298,300) has been drawn.

-Last October 1, 2006, Calapan Water formally took over the operation of the water system of the Municipality of Tabuk, the capital of Kalinga province.
-Calapan Water's role is to operate and maintain the water system for a period of 15 years.
-The system remains the property of the local government.
-The subscriber base stood at 3,616 as of December 31, 2014, 3,234 as of December 31, 2013, and 3,042 as of December 31, 2012.
+Calapan Water formally took over the operation of the water system of the Municipality of Tabuk, the capital of Kalinga province in October 2006.
+Under the contract with the Local Government of Tabuk, Calapan Water will operate and maintain the water system in Tabuk City for a period of 15 years, .The system remains the property of the local government.
+The subscriber base stood at 3,636 as of December 31, 2015, 3,616 as of December 31, 2014, and 3,234 as of December 31, 2013.
 The system is capable of accommodating up to around 9,000 subscribers.

-The Tabuk water supply system would utilize well/pumping stations located in Bulanao public market, barangays Bulanao Norte, Dagupan Centro and Appas.
-The annual lease fee varies from year to year ranging from P1.543 Million to P8.832 Million.
-In a resolution passed by the legislative council of Tabuk City on 2 February 2010, this lease agreement was extended for another 10 years (from year 2021) or up to 30 September 2031.
+In a resolution passed by the legislative council of Tabuk City on February 2, 2010, this lease agreement was extended for another 10 years (from year 2021) or up to September 30, 2031.

 Groundwater is the source of water supply in Tabuk City.
-Four (4) wells with a total capacity of 110 lps are operational.
-Aside from the existing four (4) wells, an elevated water steel storage and a ground level concrete reservoir with a total capacity of 350 cu.m. and 640 cu.m., respectively, has been built to ensure consistent water supply.
+Three (3) out of four (4) wells with a total capacity of 80 lps are operational.
+Aside from the existing three (3) wells, an elevated water steel storage and a ground level concrete reservoir with a total capacity of 350 cu.m. and 640 cu.m., respectively, has been built to ensure consistent water supply.

-As part of its campaign to reduce the non-revenue water, the company implemented the use of leak detection equipment last year.
+As part of its campaign to reduce the non-revenue water, the company implemented the use of leak detection equipment last 2013.
 By using this device, the distribution system water losses will be minimized and water will be conserved.

-The NRW for the years 2014, 2013 and 2012 averaged 32.03%, 30.64% and 34.55%, respectively.
+The NRW for the years 2015, 2014, and 2013 averaged 28.50%, 32.03%, and 30.64%, respectively.
 The current rates for Tabuk City are as follows: